rehanvdm/warpurl-api-docs/docs/src/api/README.md

 ## Authentication

-API calls are secured by 2 mechanism.
+API calls are secured by two mechanisms.

 ### API Keys
 Each **Subscription** has its own API Key.
 This key is used to identify all requests for that Subscription.
 It can be obtained in the WarpURL portal under Subscriptions by clicking on a specific Subscription.
-Note that it can not be rotated, it is only used to separate and rate limit API traffic per Subscription.
+Note that it can not be rotated, as it is only used to separate and rate limit API traffic per Subscription.

 Each request requires the API Key value in the header:
 ```json